namnamir/threat-hunting/SIEM-tools/elsaticsearch.md

 # update the system and install Elasticsearch
 sudo apt-get update && sudo apt-get install elasticsearch
 ```
-2. Write down the password shown when the installation is finished; always the defualt superuser is `elastic`.
+2. Write down the password shown when the installation is finished; always the default superuser is `elastic`.
 ```bash
 --------------------------- Security autoconfiguration information ------------------------------
 (...)